-Mega Man Battle Network hammers in repeatedly the need for proper computer security, as every almost single incident in the game is caused by black-hat terrorists hacking every element of the heavily networked and computerized world.
+The need for proper computer security is hammered in repeatedly, as every almost single incident in the game is caused by black-hat terrorists hacking every element of the heavily networked and computerized world.

 The Mental Series has the three protagonists kill their way through four games to get to where they need to be.
 This is all glossed over until the fifth and final game (befittingly entitled Murder Most Foul), where the three are now the most wanted criminals in the country after all the murders that they have committed.

 Metal Gear Rising: Revengeance showed that just because Snake and allies shut down the Patriots and their System, the war economy couldn't stop cold.
-It just went on to the next leg of the arms race, cybernization.
+It just went on to the next leg of the arms race, cybernization and nanomachines.

 Metal Gear Solid 2 had Solidus Snake point out that, while the huge Metal Gear/sea craft Arsenal Gear was an impressive weapons platform complete with an army of Metal Gear RAY's and a full complement of high-yield nuclear weapons in addition to its information control capabilities, without a proper naval and air escort it was completely useless.
 "A floating coffin", as he put it.

 Minecraft.
 Swords can be made of (in order of ascending rarity) wood, stone, iron, gold, and diamond.
-For the most part, the rarer starting materials result in stronger weapons, except golden swords are functional identical to wooden swords.
+For the most part, the rarer starting materials result in stronger weapons, except golden swords deal as much damage as wooden swords and break even faster.
 It came as quite a surprise when the players realized the second-rarest material made the weakest weapon, and a lot of people thought it was a bug... until they remembered gold is one of the softest metals in the world; just like in real-life, gold weapons are only good for decorative purposes.
 However, gold is also used in conjunction with redstone in a number of craftable items that are considerably more useful, such as powered track.
 This is because while gold is a terrible material to make armor, weapons or blunt instruments out of, it is well known as an integral component in precision electronic devices.

 Monster Hunter 3/Tri/TriG/3U has a quest that pits you against the colossal Elder Dragon Jhen Mohran, chasing it down with a Sandship.
 Contrary to environmental damage not normally appearing in the game, Jhen actually can and will destroy the Sandship if you don't learn how to use its armaments to hold it off, resulting in a quest failure.